USS Washington (ACR-11): 1914

+1915

-Following an overhaul at the Portsmouth Navy Yard from 12 December 1914 – 11 January 1915, Washington sailed – via President Roads, Massachusetts (where she took on ammunition on 11 January) — for Hampton Roads, arriving there on 14 January.
+Upon completion of her overhaul on 11 January 1915, Washington sailed via President Roads, Boston (where she took on ammunition on 11 January), for Hampton Roads, arriving there on 14 January.
 After a five-day visit, during which she took on stores and provisions and an expeditionary force of Marines, Washington sailed for the Caribbean once more.

 Two revolutions had rocked Haiti in 1914; a third, in January 1915, led by General Vilbrun Guillaume Sam, had resulted only in further unrest for that troubled nation.
 Washington arrived at Cap-Haïtien on 23 January, a week after General Sam's troops had invested it.
-The armored cruiser, flying the flag of Rear Admiral William B. Caperton and commanded by Captain Edward L. Beach, Sr. — the father of the future naval officer who would win fame as a famous submariner and author – stayed in port there until the 26th investigating "political conditions" before she shifted to the Haitian capital, Port-au-Prince, on 27 January.
+The armored cruiser, flying the flag of Rear Admiral William B. Caperton and commanded by Captain Edward L. Beach Sr. (father of future naval officer Edward L. Beach Jr., who would win fame as a famous submariner and author) stayed in port there until the 26th investigating "political conditions" before she shifted to the Haitian capital, Port-au-Prince, on 27 January.
 There, she again observed local political conditions in the wake of General Sam's takeover of the government before sailing, via Guantánamo, for Mexican waters.

 Washington conducted sub-caliber practices, observed political conditions, and conducted torpedo practices off the ports of Tampico, Tuxpan, Progreso, and Veracruz into the summer.
 Receiving provisions and stores from the supply ship Celtic off Progreso on 26–27 June, the armored cruiser sailed for Guantánamo where she coaled and took on water on 30 June.
 She sailed the same day for Cap-Haïtien, as all reports from the American minister there indicated that yet another crisis was brewing.

 While Washington awaited further developments at Cap-Haïtien, events in Port-au-Prince deteriorated, moving American chargé d'affaires Davis to send a telegram on 27 July to the Secretary of State, Robert Lansing, reporting the troubled conditions.
 He reported that President Sam and some of his men had been surrounded in the presidential palace and that the presence of American war vessels was desirable.

 In accordance with that message, the Navy dispatched Washington to that port.
 Meanwhile, Sam took refuge in the French legation where he hoped that diplomatic immunity would prevail.
-The mobs of angry Haitians, however, were not concerned with such international niceties: they invaded the legation at 10:30 on 28 July 1915, forcibly removed former President Sam, killed and dismembered him, and paraded portions of his body on poles around the city.
+The mobs of angry Haitians, however, were not concerned with such international niceties; they invaded the legation at 10:30 on 28 July 1915, forcibly removed former President Sam, killed and dismembered him, and paraded portions of his body on poles around the city.

 Washington arrived at Port-au-Prince that day.
 Upon reviewing the situation, Admiral Caperton acted quickly.
 He ordered marines and a landing force ashore from his flagship to protect not only American interests but those of other foreign nations as well.
 Washington remained at Port-au-Prince into the winter.
 During that time, the United States effectively ran Haiti.
 On 12 August, Philippe Sudré Dartiguenave was elected president; and his government was recognized by the United States on 17 September.